openharmony/developtools_syscap_codec/README.md

 SysCap(SystemCapability) encoder and decoder tools common usage scenarios as follow：

-1.APP development: IDE collect APP required SysCap and API verssion as in RPCID encoder input.
+APP development: IDE collect APP required SysCap and API verssion as in RPCID encoder input.
 And IDE will decode PCID to device SysCap list when it imported.

-2.APP distribution: RPCID/PCID decoder used for APP distribution procedure, APP store will check whether device's SysCap satisfy APP required SysCap.

-## Architecture

-SysCap codec tools has two components：
+This tool is only for use by the IDE, developers will not be used directly.

+Main function：

-1.PCID Encode: Encode SysCap list to PCID.
+1. PCID Encode: Encode SysCap list to PCID.

-2.PCID Decode: Decode PCID to get system SysCap list.
+2. PCID Decode: Decode PCID to get system SysCap list.

-3.RPCID Encode: Encode APP required SysCap list to RPCID.
+3. RPCID Encode: Encode APP required SysCap list to RPCID.

-4.RPCID Decode: Decode RPCID to get APP required SysCap list.
+4. RPCID Decode: Decode RPCID to get APP required SysCap list.

 ## File Structure